ericawu/TwitterStreamEventBot/README.md

 LUIS: https://luis.ai
 Azure: https://azure.microsoft.com/en-us/

-Add the keys to PublicConstants.cs.
+Add your keys to PublicConstants.cs.

 Now, it’s time to run the program!
-If you don’t have a bot emulator, go to https://docs.botframework.com/en-us/tools/bot-framework-emulator/ for instructions.
+If you don’t have a bot emulator, go to https://docs.botframework.com/en-us/tools/bot-framework-emulator/ for instructions on how to download.
 Once you have it, you’re ready to go!